 - Sideshow Bob has tried to get revenge on Bart Simpson numerous times during the run of The Simpsons for sending him to prison.

 - The Family Guy episode "To Love and Die in Dixie" has a robber breaking out of prison, namely to target Chris Griffin whose testimony put the robber away.
+He didn't originally know Chris was the one who identified him, until Peter accidentally stumbled into the suspect lineup room looking for Chris, and ended up giving the robber a photo of Chris with his school schedule and a list of all of his fears written on the back.

 - In "One If By Clam, Two If By Sea", when Peter and friends end up in prison for a frameup, one of the inmates Joe arrested intends to kill all four of them.
+Luckily, Lois, Connie and Roberta manged to clear their names and catch the real culprit in time.

 - In the Justice League episode "Only a Dream", it's implied that Dr. Destiny wants revenge on the Leaguers for locking him up.
 (The thing is, not only was he guilty of the crime, the one he probably should have blamed was Lex Luthor for convincing him to do it.)